Dani Espinar

-Dani Espinar (born 15 February 2000) is a professional Spanish footballer who plays as an midfielder for A.C.
-Este.
+Daniel Espinar Vallejo, known as Dani Espinar (born 15 February 2000) is a Spanish professional footballer who plays as a midfielder.

 Club career

 ŠKF Sereď

 Espinar made his Fortuna Liga debut on 9 February 2021 at ViOn Aréna in a fixture against Pohronie.
 He was featured in the starting line-up and was replaced by Denis Potoma after about an hour of play.
-Soon after his substitution, Pohronie took the lead through an own goal by Martin Mečiar and after 70 minutes of play Alieu Fadera increased the lead to and sealed the final score at 0:2 for Pohronie, which was the teams second victory in the season.
+Soon after his substitution, Pohronie took the lead through an own goal by Martin Mečiar and after 70 minutes of play Alieu Fadera increased the lead to and sealed the final score at 0:2 for Pohronie, which was the team's second victory in the season.